 Sha-shonda Porter has earned a Ph.D in Interdisciplinary Studies, Humanities and Culture; an MFA in Creative Writing; and a BA in Writing Literature.
 Over the past ten years of her diverse experience, she has taught in a variety of academic settings, including on-campus, online, and low-residency.
 She currently serves as Associate Dean of World Languages, Cultures, and Communications at Richland College.

 Once a child without the means to go to pricey summer camps and after school programs, Starla Patterson now seeks out charitable opportunities that allow her to help bridge the gap between people in need and the educational programs they want to take part in.
-She is passionate about giving all people the same opportunities regardless of their background, wealth, or experiences.
-At The Writer’s Garret, she is able to combine her professional background in marketing, a strong desire to help others and a passion for the arts to help at-risk people learn to express themselves practically and creatively so that they are understood, valued, and connected to each other and their communities in a meaningful way.
+As the fundraising chair for The Writer’s Garret who helms annual events such as the Earth Day Book Swap, she is able to combine her professional background in marketing, strong desire to help others, and passion for the arts to help people underserved communities learn to express themselves practically and creatively so that they are understood, valued, and connected to each other.